csAfter40/cost_management_app/README.md

     python manage.py loaddata currencies.json

 In this project I have experienced:
 * Deploying a Django app on Heroku.
 * Using a tree model for the hierarchical category data.
-    * Implementing a category system in which users can add, delete or edit categories.
+* Implementing a category system in which users can add, delete or edit categories and sub-categories.
 * Using Bootstrap's modal dialog boxes for user experience improvement.
 * Working with branches on git.
 * Writing unit tests and integration tests.
 Using mocks and patch.
 * Using Django contenttype framework.
+* Writing commit messages in Conventional Commits style.